zydou/arti/web/docs/contributing/for-developers/config-options.md

 -   `anonymity`:
     -   **Purpose:** Determines whether the onion service should be anonymous or non-anonymous (also known as a "single onion service").
     -   **Behavior:** Setting this to `"anonymous"` provides stronger anonymity, while `"non_anonymous"` offers improved performance.
 If you omit this setting, Arti will default to `"anonymous"`.
     -   **Note:** This setting affects the privacy level of the onion service.
-A non-anonymous service is less private but might be suitable for specific use cases where anonymity is not the primary concern.
+A non-anonymous service provides **_no privacy at all_**, and is only suitable in cases where you want Tor's non-privacy-related properties, like availability or censorship circumvention.

 -   `num_intro_points`:
     -   **Purpose:** Sets the number of introduction points to establish and advertise the onion service.